maubanel/GMS2-Helper-Packages/screen-shake/README.md

 ##### `Step 3.`\|`PCKGS`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
-Notice the screen shakes for half a second.
+Notice the screen shakes for a second.

 https://user-images.githubusercontent.com/5504953/229501048-747658a9-3d17-4aeb-bf04-2672f32ae269.mp4